Q & A WITH THE DIRECTOR, JUAN RAYOS

 WHERE NDSU Minard Hall 230: 1210 Albrecht Blvd., Fargo, ND

 In collaboration with NDSU’s College of Arts, Humanities and Social Sciences; Multicultural Programs; SPAN 332, 402, and 441 students; International Studies; HOLA; and International Student & Study Abroad Services.
+Click here to see our poster.

 CHINESE TAKE-AWAY (Un cuento chino), Jan.
 26 at 7:00 PM